Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ```
 If Kibana doesn't start (>3-4 minutes) or doesn't report to be ready, please use docker logs Kibana to check for errors.

-At this point you can already import the sample dashboard: `kibana/Axway-APIM-Daschboard.ndjson` into Kibana.
+At this point you can already import the sample dashboard: `kibana/Axway-APIM-Daschboards.ndjson` into Kibana.
 Menu --> Stack Management --> Saved Objects.

-:exclamation: You are welcome to create additional visualizations and dashboards, but do not adapt the existing ones, as they will be overwritten by the update.
+:exclamation: You are welcome to create additional visualizations and dashboards, but do not adapt the existing ones, as they will be overwritten with the next update.

 #### Logstash / API-Builder / Memcached